brandon-rhodes/python-patterns/python/sentinel-object/index.rst

  Sentinel Object
 =================

-*A Python variation on the “Creational Pattern” inspired by Modula-2 and Modula-3*
+*A Python variation on a “Creational Pattern” inspired by Modula-2 and Modula-3*

 .. admonition:: Verdict

-   python’s
+   The Sentinel Object pattern is a standard Pythonic approach that’s used both in the Standard Library and beyond.
+   The pattern usually uses the built-in ``None`` object, but in situations where ``None`` might be a useful value a unique sentinel ``object()`` can be used instead to indicate missing or unspecified data.

 .. contents:: Contents:
    :backlinks: none

+Programming is easiest
+in problem domains where values are always specified: where everyone in the database is guaranteed to have a name, where we know the age of every employee, and where a datum was collected successfully for every second of the experiment.

+But the world is rarely that simple, and so patterns are needed for those cases where object attributes or whole objects are going to be missing.
+What simple mechanisms are available to distinguish useful data from placeholders that indicate data is absent?

-Sentinel value
+Sentinel Value
 ==============

-The crucial

-*within* domain

-Nan?

-Empty string

-An older pattern dictating
- still coming in statically typed languages

-A traditional problem in computing is the need to mark a particular value as special in a sequence of values that which will otherwise all be taken as having their literal meaning.
-This need arises in two cases in particular:

-* To mark particular values in a sequence as “unknown” or “blank”.
-* To mark the end of a sequence with a special value.

-In each case,
-the solution is to designate a special “sentinel” value that we promise never to use as a normal value in the sequence, so that it can mean “unknown” (or “end”) without ambiguity.
-Whether the values are integers, floating point numbers, strings, or something more exotic, the key to the Sentinel Value pattern is that all code handling the values knows to treat the sentinel as special when it appears.

-There are thus two costs to the Sentinel Value:

-1. The range of the non-sentinel values contracts by one.
-   This isn’t a problem when the sequence by nature uses only a fraction of the domain’s possible values;
-   if a numeric sequence is entirely of positive numbers, for example, then choosing zero as the sentinel entails no inconvenience.
-   But in the general case,
-   one less number or string will be available for use in the data.

-2. Most the code that touches the raw sequence will need to treat the sentinel values specially.
-   If the sentinel means “missing” then sums and averages will need to check every value against the sentinel so it doesn’t affect the result.
-   If the sentinel means “end”,
-   then every step of an iterator will need to check the current value against the sentinel to decide whether to proceed.

---

-The traditional practice of designating a sentinel value among the possible values a routine might return will be familiar to Python programmers from the
+The traditional Sentinel Value pattern will be familiar to Python programmers from the
 `str.find() <https://docs.python.org/3/library/stdtypes.html#str.find>`_
 method.
-While its sibling method
+While its sibling
 `str.index() <https://docs.python.org/3/library/stdtypes.html#str.index>`_
 is more rigorous,
-raising an exception if it can’t find the substring you ask about, ``find()`` lets you skip the exception handling by returning the sentinel value ``-1`` when the substring is not found.
+raising an exception if it can’t find the substring you’ve asked about, ``find()`` lets you skip writing an exception handler by instead returning the sentinel value ``-1`` when the substring is not found.
-This often saves a line of code:
+This often saves a line of code and a bit of indentation:

 .. testcode::